Skip to main content

 NAME Range ("A" "Mz") gets all NAME values starting with the letters A through M.

-Note that the "Mz" argument signifies that the "M" is inclusive—the "z" tells Data Management to return all NAMES starting with M.
+The "Mz" argument signifies that the "M" is inclusive—the "z" tells Data Management to return all NAMES starting with M.

 Circle query term